 Volumetric Modulated Arc Therapy (VMAT) enhances IMRT by allowing the MLC LINAC head to rotate while delivering radiation.
 Unlike IMRT, which stops the head at specific positions around the patient, VMAT continuously irradiates while rotating.
 This technique can better distribute the unwanted dose and reduces the irradiation time [HTF+11].

 However, the mechanical constraints of the machine complicate the optimization problem for VMAT compared to IMRT, making the optimization more computationally intensive.
-Studies have demonstrated that, IMRT with a Sliding Window and more than 7 angles can achieve equally effective dose distribution [Bor09] [QLL+12].
+Studies have demonstrated that IMRT with a Sliding Window and more than 7 angles can achieve equally effective dose distribution [Bor09] [QLL+12].
 While demonstrated with IMRT Sliding Window, the techniques developed in this manuscript apply to VMAT, given suficient computational resources.

 7 Dosimetry steps